facontidavide/CPP_Optimizations_Diary/just_a_string/small_strings/README.md

 const char* LONG_STR = "this will not fit into small string optimization";

 void LongStringCreation(benchmark::State& state) {
-  // The long string will trigget memory allocation for sure for (auto _ : state) {
+  // The long string will trigger memory allocation for sure for (auto _ : state) {
     std::string created_string(LONG_STR);
   }
 }

 void LongStringCopy(benchmark::State& state) {
-  // Now we do see an actual advantage, reciclying the same string
+  // Now we do see an actual speed-up, when recycling
-  // multiple times
+  // the same string multiple times std::string x;
-  std::string x;
   for (auto _ : state) {
     x = LONG_STR;